The Infraspinatus, supraspinatus, and subscapularis muscles are part of the rotator cuff muscles in the shoulder area.

 Because of its location, in the group formed by the muscles that make up the rotator cuff, it is not possible to isolate the function of the minor round muscle.

 Physical exams include a hand test, where a slight restriction in movement will be revealed when external rotation is performed.

 For diagnosis, the patient places the forearm of the shoulder where the pain is present, in a position parallel to the mammary line with the back facing upwards.

-This movement will cause an elongation of the minor round muscle that will produce a sensation of pain in the injured muscle fibers and in the tissue present around the hematoma.
+This movement will cause an elongation of the minor round muscle that will produce a sensation of pain in the injured muscle fibers and the tissue present around the hematoma.

 The treatment will depend on the degree and type of injury, as well as:

-- The prescription of a passive physiotherapy.
+- The prescription of passive physiotherapy.

-- The prescription of non-steroidal anti-inflammatories.
+- The drug of non-steroidal anti-inflammatories.